 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Facebook is a social networking website where people from around the world can add friends, exchange messages, join groups with common interests and share photographs or videos.
 The name of the website stems from the colloquial name for books that are distributed to students by university administrations at the start of each academic year with the intention of helping students identify each other.
-By October 2012, the site had grown to 1 billion users.
+By October 2012, the site had reached over 1 billion users.

 Mark Zuckerberg founded Facebook while he was enrolled at Harvard University with college roommates and fellow computer science students Eduardo Saverin, Dustin Moskovitz and Chris Hughes.
 The early prototype of Facebook was initially called “Facemash” and it was launched on October 28th, 2003.
 According to the Harvard Crimson, the site represented a Harvard University version of Hot or Not, an image rating site where visitors can rate user-submitted photos based on their level of attractiveness, by presenting photographs of two students side-by-side and ask the viewer to choose the “hotter” person.

 To accomplish this project, Zuckerberg compiled photographs from the online profiles of student houses and even reportedly hacked into the secure areas of Harvard’s computer network and copied the houses’ private dormitory ID images.
 On February 4th, 2004, Zuckerberg launched “Thefacebook” as a social networking site specifically for Harvard University students.
 In July of 2004, the Guardian reported that more than half the undergraduate population at Harvard registered on the service within the first month of launch.